raulmeloferreira/backend_architectures/lixo.md

 ## What do we do?
 - Design and maintain frameworks and SDKs for scalable microservices development (e.g., boilerplate generation, observability, authentication)
 - Provide reusable backend assets used by product teams across the globe
+- Deliver **architecture capabilities** that support the squads building business-critical solutions
 - Ensure governance, security, and alignment with global architecture guidelines
 - Actively **evaluate emerging technologies** to improve performance, reduce infrastructure costs, and accelerate development cycles
 - Build on top of proven industry tools and best practices to ensure stability and adoption